 What will happen if the audience follows the advice or plan of your presentation?

-Whether your presentation aims at changing your entire community or at benefiting your customer's business in a specific way, paint a vision of that future with your closing words.
+Whether your presentation aims to change your entire community or benefit your customer's business, paint a vision of that future with your closing words.

 When your audience sees that visions in their mind, they’ll remember it.
 More than that, they’ll start to believe it as a possibility.

-That’s how Martin Luther King finishes his legendary “I have a dream” speech.
-He imagines the day when:
+That’s how Martin Luther King, Jr. finishes the legendary “I have a dream” speech.
+King imagines the day when: